jazz, improvised music and imaginary african folklore

 “Bold artistic palate, well drummers have always been leaders, from Art Blakey to Elvin Jones the legacy prevails, and you Dominic, are the rightful heir together will all the other great jazz musicians of your generation, your wide musical canvas celebrating Africa stretches from Cape Town Goema to Malian Chants, Congo down to Madagascar and back to Feya Faku’s all encampasing musical sensibilties.
 Talking about the canvas: I was remained of Zakes Mda’s novel „Cion“; where he talks about quilt designs that africans made as slaves in the american south.
 Designs of rivers, mountains, landscapes imagined beyond servitude, freedom sign posts that the brave could use to emancipate themselves from oppression and spirtual demise.
 You my friend have done that with this offering, ewe bolero!”
 Andile Yenana, january 2015

-recorded june 2016 at studio idee & klang basel by daniel dettwiler, released march 2017 on www.unitrecords.com
+Recorded, mixed and mastered in june 2016 at studio Idee & Klang, Basel, by Daniel Dettwiler and his crew; released march 2017 on www.unitrecords.com

 |Mali Must Be Beautiful||